AHD: How did you come to found Walk the Light?

 LA: There is so much that we dream about doing, and it’s just a matter of it being the right timing and all of the right elements being in place.
 We want to continue to grow at an organic pace; we aren’t in a hurry, but we do feel very compelled to keep moving forward.
 Our immediate goals are to get more funding, and to add more staff to help facilitate putting on the events and things we want to do.

 The greater Dallas area has a very unique arts scene, and really we’re discovering that every suburb has its own flair.
 We’re beginning to branch out into these suburbs and do events and things out there.
-DFW is a very spread out metroplex, and it seems like that has caused artists in each suburb to become disconnected with other artists in other suburbs.
+DFW is a very spread out metroplex, and it seems like that has caused artists in each suburb to become disconnected from other artists in other suburbs.
 I’d like to see DFW get linked up again and feel closer and tight-knit as an overall community because each segment has something unique to bring to the table.
 We suffer as a whole if we don’t have everybody’s strengths present.
-We’d love to see this happen; we think it’s something that our local society needs.
+We’d love to see this happen; we think it’s something that our local social needs.
 Unity is a sign that love is present, which is such a powerful life infuser.
 We believe that effecting this change is one way that artists can walk their light, so we’re hoping we can be a platform for this to happen.